AntiXeon/hARMful/docs/index.md

 - Random numbers (integer, floats) generation (✓)

 ## Roadmap
-A version development lasts around 18 months (except the Puppy version, for which low-level tools have been developped as well).
+After the release of the version 1.0, the following versions will be prepared by specific features.
+The development time for each of them will vary, depending on the content of the feature and the difficulties to develop it.
+Some features may be faster than others to be accomplished.
+Moreover, intermediary versions can be included to fix bugs.

+A study on this development time will be done to provide an estimated release date.

-### Version 1.0 (Puppy)
+### Version 1.0
 The first version of hARMful is waited for mid-2020.
-It is not yet well evolved and it still is a "baby" engine.
+It is not yet well evolved and it still is a "baby" engine as it contains the base of the project structure and rendering features.
+Some advanced features are integrated as well to test the capability of the engine to evolve as wanted in the future.
-* Support of GNU/Linux (only)
+* Support of GNU/Linux and Windows 10
 * Intel SSE support for mathematics
 * Image loader (JPEG/PNG)
-* Support of OpenGL 4.5 (only) with basic 3D features:
+* Support of OpenGL 4.6 (only) with basic 3D features:
     - Mesh importer
-    - Hard shadows
-    - Transparent objects rendering
+    - Blinn-Phong based rendering
+    - Multitexturing (albedo, normal and specular maps)
     - Cubemaps
-    - Reflections / refractions of cubemap
+    - Lighting (directional and point lights)
+    - Hard shadows on directional lights
     - Screen-space ambient occlusion

-### Version 1.1 (Poodle)
+### Version 1.1 [Physics-based rendering]
-This version brings user interactions and physics engine.
-That reminds the pompom of a poodle one can love to touch!
-* Animated meshes
-* Image saver (JPEG/PNG)
+This version adds a much more realistic rendering.
+* Support of PBR materials
-* Integration of Bullet physics engine
+* Support of image-based lighting
-* User interactions (keyboard, mouse, controllers)
-* Increase of performances (instancing, octrees, multithreading)
+* Support of HDR
+* Parallax mapping

-### Version 1.2 (Malteser)
+### Version 1.2 [Lighting and shadows]
-Mainly oriented towards an improvements of the rendering, as a Maltese dog with hair styled.
-* Physics-based rendering materials
+It continues for graphics improvements with a much more realistic lighting.
+* Support of soft shadows (Percentage-Closer Soft Shadows)
+* Point light shadows
+* Spot light and their shadows
 * Ground-truth ambient occlusion

+### Version 1.3 [Transparency]
+Mainly oriented towards the integration of transparent materials and their related effects.
+* Order-independent transparency
+* Alpha mapping
+* Transparent materials (blending and clipping)
+* Refraction and reflection of cubemaps

+### Version 1.4 [Performances - Step #1]
+A first step for improving performances of the engine.
+* Manage static and dynamic objects on rendering

+### Version 1.5 [Interactions]
+A version to add user interactions in the engine.
+It begins bringing life with physics, in order to continue this effort in the next version.
+* [v1.4a] User inputs
+    * Keyboard + mouse
+    * Controlers
+* [v1.4b] Integration of the Bullet physics engine (rigid bodies)

+### Version 1.6 [Animation]
+Animated meshes and animations following user defined tracks.
+* Motion based on defined paths (curves)
+* Interpolation types
+* IK mesh animation (bones)

+### Version 1.7 [Performances - Step #2]
+A second step for improving performances of the engine.
+* Octrees
+* Frustum culling

+### Version x.y [Planned features]
-* Soft shadows
+* Scripting (Python)
+* Sky generation in GLSL
 * Global illumination
-* Support of sounds and musics (OGG)
-* Support of Microsoft Windows

-### Version 1.3 (Shiba-inu)
-Support of modern ARM processors (CPU and GPU).
+* Radiosity
-* Support of NEON
+* Use of the SPIR-V language for shaders
-* Support of Vulkan API
+* Support of the Vulkan API
-* Scripting language
+* ...